python/typing/docs/source/generics.rst

     Note that you have to explicitly inherit from :py:class:`~typing.Mapping` and :py:class:`~typing.Sequence` for your class to be considered a mapping or sequence.
-This is because these classes are nominally typed, unlike simpler protocols like :py:class:`~typing.Iterable`, which use
+This is because these classes are nominally typed, unlike protocols like :py:class:`~typing.Iterable`, which use
     :ref:`structural subtyping <protocol-types>`.

 :py:class:`Generic <typing.Generic>` can be omitted from bases if there are